 With a name like potato mop top, you know I had to dig deeper!

-I immediately pictured Carrot Top crossed with Mr. Potato Head.
-Ends up, it’s nothing like that.
-In fact, plants infected with potato mop top may look exactly like healthy plants.
-We’ll get to that in a minute.
-What’s strange about this viral disease is that it is spread by another disease.
+I immediately pictured the Beatles crossed with Mr. Potato Head.
+But it’s nothing like that.
+In fact, plants infected with potato mop top often look perfectly healthy.
+What’s strange about this viral infection is that it is spread by a different disease.

 The powdery scab connection

-You know how when you catch a cold, you’re more likely to get a canker sore?
-Well, plants infected with powdery scab become a lot more vulnerable to the potato mop top virus (PMTV).
+You know how you are more likely to get a cold sore when you catch a cold?
+Well, plants infected with powdery scab become more vulnerable to the potato mop top virus (PMTV).
 Both diseases are caused by a Cercozoa [think amoebae] called Spongospora subterranea f. sp. subterranea.
-Imagine having to write that return address every time you sent a letter!

-Anyway, powdery scab is a type of slime mold that occurs in areas with poor drainage.
-When powdery scab is present, your potato plants are more likely to catch mop top.
-They can still catch PMVT without powdery scab, but it is not as likely, and infections that occur tend to be less damaging.
+Powdery scab is a slime mold that occurs in areas with poor drainage.
+When powdery scab is present, your potato plants are at higher risk of catching mop top.
+They can still be infected with PMVT without powdery scab, but the disease is less likely.
+Those that occur tend to be less damaging.

 Potato mop top lifecycle

 Potato mop top spores can remain viable in the soil for up to 18 years.
-All they need is some cool, moist weather and some potatoes infected with powdery scab to work their way into tubers and the root system.
+All they need to become active is some moist weather, cool temperatures, and potatoes infected with powdery scab to work their way into tubers and the root system.
 From there, they move into the xylem and travel throughout the plant, blocking the flow of water and nutrient-rich sap.
 And potatoes aren’t the only garden plants susceptible to this disease.
 Your tomatoes and groundcherries may also become infected.
-Other nightshade family members and plants in the amaranth family, such as beets and spinach, may also end up with potato mop top.
+Other nightshade family members and plants in the amaranth family, such as beets and spinach, may also become infected with potato mop top.

 Potato mop top symptoms

-Leaves of infected plants will show signs of yellowing and the internodes will be shorter.
+Leaves of infected plants will show signs of yellowing, and the internodes will be shorter.
 Internodes are the spaces along a stem between two leaves, buds, or stems.
 This creates a stunted, “mop top” appearance.
 Foliar (leaf) symptoms can vary widely.
-Some potato varieties may exhibit a bright yellow blotch pattern (aucuba pattern) in the lower leaves, while others may have V-shaped yellow patterns.
+Some potato varieties may exhibit a bright yellow blotch pattern (aucuba pattern) in the lower leaves, and others may have V-shaped yellow patterns.

-When you cut into a potato infected with PMTV, you know something is wrong.
+Cut into a potato infected with mop top, and it becomes clear that something is wrong.
 You’ll see dark brown lines and spots throughout the tuber.
 Those symptoms are known as spraing.
 This damage looks similar to the alfalfa mosaic virus.
 You may also see deep cracks and skin distortions.

-What’s strange about potato mop top is that plants grown from cuttings of infected plants may not show any aboveground symptoms, but they will have even more infected tubers than the parent plant.
+What’s strange about potato mop top is that plants grown from cuttings of infected plants may not show any aboveground symptoms but will have even more infected tubers than the parent plant.

 Potato mop top management

-Good sanitation and vector controls are really your only options when it comes to managing potato mop top.
-This means insisting on certified disease-free seed potatoes and nothing less.
+These good sanitation and vector controls are your only options when it comes to managing potato mop top:

-As spring approaches, I’m watching my potato patch as it starts waking up from its winter sleep.
-New shoots are beginning to appear and I am monitoring for signs of this and other diseases so I can nip them in the proverbial bud.
-(Sorry, I couldn’t resist.)
+As spring approaches, watch your potato patch begin to wake up from its winter sleep.
+As new shoots appear, monitor for signs of this and other diseases so you can nip them in the proverbial bud.

 You can grow a surprising amount of food in your own yard.
 Ask me how!